 A look at what readers have been talking about and commenting on The Register's Facebook page.

-When we published a story recently about the county potentially raising property taxes, commenters had a lot to say.
+When we published a story recently about the County board of ed filling suit against e-cigarette companies, commenters had a lot to say.
 Here are some of your comments:

 Public comments can be made on The Register's Facebook page.
 Also, readers can submit letters to the editor via email at firstname.lastname@example.org; via mail to 380 Big Hill Ave., Richmond, KY 40475; or via online form at richmondregister.com/ opinion/.
 However, letters cannot be more than 300 words and must provide essential information (Full name, street address and phone for verification).